Luke McCullough

-Luke McCullough (born 15 February 1994) is a Northern Irish footballer who plays as a centre-back and defensive midfielder for Glentoran.
+Luke McCullough (born 15 February 1994) is a Northern Irish footballer who plays as a centre-back or defensive midfielder for Carrick Rangers in the NIFL Premiership.

 Club career

 McCullough started his career with his local team, Loughgall Youth, before joining Dungannon Swifts where he played in the first team in the IFA Premiership at the age of 15.

 Manchester United

 He moved to England to play for Manchester United in July 2010.
-He captained the Academy side throughout the 2011–12 campaign, making 25 appearances.
+He captained the academy side throughout the 2011–12 campaign, making 25 appearances.
 On 25 January 2013, he joined Football League Two side Cheltenham Town on a one-month loan deal.
 He made his league debut on 16 February 2013, in a 1–1 draw with Aldershot Town, coming on as a substitute for Steve Elliott.

 Doncaster Rovers

 After spending time on trial during pre-season, McCullough signed a two-year deal with Doncaster Rovers on 25 July 2013.
 He made his debut for Doncaster when he started in Rovers' 3–1 defeat to Brighton & Hove Albion in the Championship on 2 November 2013.

 On 23 July 2016, McCullough signed a new three-year contract.
 However, less than a month later, on 2 August 2016, it was announced that McCullough would miss the entire season with a cruciate ligament injury.

 He was released by Doncaster at the end of the 2018–19 season after spending much of it on loan at Tranmere Rovers.